mabutterfield/fgcp_ha_tgw_ew_attachments_old/README.md

 ** Please be sure to read the README in this repository for discussion on Failover, VPC Configuration, Fortigate FGCP Configuration, etc.

+This set of Terraform templates uses submodules and should be cloned using the following command:

+    git clone --recurse-submodules <repo>

+A terraform.tfvars.example file is provided as a template.
+This should be copied to terraform.tfvars and customized for given deployment.
+A few of the main customization variables include:

+    aws_region:                         # Region to deploy the VPC create_transit_gateway = true/false # turn on/off the creation of the TGW and everything South
+    enable_linux_instance = true/false  # if the transit gateway is enabled, turn on/off the Linux instances
+    enable_fortimanager = true/false    # deploy a FortiManager
+    keypair = ""                        # provide a region specific keypair for Fortigate/Linxu instances
+    fortios_version = "7.2.1"           # Provide the FortiOS version matching string for correct selection of AMI

+    customer_prefix = ""                # This string will be prepended to all template resources
+    environment = ""                    # Additional id string in all template resources (prod/dev/test/etc.)
+    fortigate_instance_type = ""        # aws instance type for Fortigates
+    linux_instance_type = ""            # Linux test instance types

+    numerous other options...

-This set of templates also creates a AWS Transit Gateway (TGW), an East VPC and West VPC with Linux instances in each.
+This set of templates conditionally creates an AWS Transit Gateway (TGW), an East VPC and West VPC with Linux instances in each (See Diagram).

 The purpose of this set of templates is to demonstrate east-west inspection between the east vpc and west vpc using Transit Gateway Attachments, rather than VPN connections to the Fortigate HA Pair.
 Therefore, these templates also create the